-Finding truth in a world of misinformation.
+Finding truth in a world of misinformation

 Misinformation threatens our individual and collective well-being by causing us to devalue expert information and instead believe false information.
 This polarizes society and can have catastrophic impacts.